Wuzhou: Geography and climate

 Wuzhou is located in eastern Guangxi bordering Guangdong province.
 It is at the confluence of the Gui River and the Xun River where they form the Xi River; 85% of all water in Guangxi flows through Wuzhou.
 The total area of Wuzhou is 12588 km2.

 The Tropic of Cancer bisects the city.
 Despite its latitude, Wuzhou has a monsoon-influenced humid subtropical climate (Köppen Cfa), with short, mild winters, and long, very hot and humid summers.
 Winter begins dry but becomes progressively wetter and cloudier.
 Spring is generally overcast and often rainy, while summer continues to be rainy though is the sunniest time of year.
 Autumn is sunny and dry.
 The monthly 24-hour average temperature ranges from 12.2 °C in January to 28.2 °C in July, and the annual mean is 21.24 °C. The annual rainfall is just above 1450 mm, and is delivered in bulk (~47%) from April to June, when the plum rains occur and often create the risk of flooding.
 With monthly percent possible sunshine ranging from 17% in March to 55% in July, the city receives 1,738 hours of bright sunshine annually.
+Extreme temperatures have ranged from −3.0 °C to 39.7 °C on February 11, 1957 and July 17, 1989 respectively.

 Demographics

-According to the 2020 Chinese census, its total population was 2,820,977 inhabitants of whom 859,815 lived in its built-up (or metro) area made of 3 urban districts. the average annual population decrease for the period 2010-2020 was of -0.21% whilst overall decrease rate is -2.12%.
+According to the 2020 Chinese census, its total population was 2,820,977 inhabitants of whom 859,815 lived in its built-up (or metro) area made of 3 urban districts.
+The average annual population decrease for the period 2010–2020 was −0.21% while the overall decrease rate is −2.12%.

 The dominant ethnic group in the prefecture-level city is Han Chinese but there are also Zhuang, Yao and others.
-Wuzhou traditionally belongs to the Cantonese cultural and linguistic region, so most people speak the Wuzhou dialect of Cantonese and Mandarin as a result of Central Government's Mandarin promotion policy.
+Wuzhou traditionally belongs to the Cantonese cultural and linguistic region, so most people speak the Wuzhou dialect of Cantonese and Mandarin as a result of the Central Government's Mandarin promotion.